Simons, Lillard lead unbeaten Blazers past Nuggets 135-110 - WHIZ News

 Nuggets: Denver won last season’s series against the Blazers 3-1. … Jokic was called for his fourth foul with 6:55 left in the third quarter. … Jokic has matched Wilt Chamberlin for sixth on the career list with 78 triple-doubles. … Michael Porter Jr. finished with 18 points.

 Trail Blazers: Played without Justice Winslow because of a right ankle sprain.
-Portland coach Chauncey Billups indicated before the game it did not appear to be a long-term injury.
+Billups indicated before the game it did not appear to be a long-term injury.
 “I don’t think so.
-I hope not,” Billups said.
+I hope not,” he said.

 UP NEXT